 A big part of your successful manufacturer's digital marketing strategy is understanding how your ideal customer buys your product or service.

 Digital marketing success is not only about customer acquisition.
-Good manufacturing marketing also depends on delivering enough value that existing customers buy more often and buy more per transaction.
+Good manufacturing marketing depends on delivering enough value that existing customers buy more often and buy more per transaction.

 Your strategy should contain a detailed understanding of who is buying from you, how often, how much, and when.